ashishstomar/collab-pad/README.md

 # Collab-Pad

 A real-time collaborative note-taking application built with React and Node.js.
+Powered by WebSockets, any change made by one user instantly syncs across all connected clients in real time.

 ## Project Structure